ro-dhr/Outlook-Exchange-Troubleshooting-Lab/README.md

 ![Manage access panel](screenshots/ticket09-03-manage-access.png)

 ### Fix
 Removed the existing overly-permissive link entirely, then created a new link scoped to **"People in [organization]"** — requiring an authenticated organization account rather than allowing anonymous access.
+NOTE: For even better security measures, you can even assign it to a specific individual and modify their level of access (Read, Edit, etc).

 ![Stopping the existing broad share](screenshots/ticket09-04-stop-sharing.png)
 ![New link restricted to people within the organization](screenshots/ticket09-05-restricted-to-org.png)